pieterclaerhout/export-komoot/README.md

 Note that this is a unofficial tool which uses private API's from Komoot and can break at any time…

+# Installing

+To install, you can download the latest release from [the releases](https://github.com/pieterclaerhout/export-komoot/releases).

 # Setup

 Create a `.env` file which should include your username and password: